zetorange1/bZx-monorepo/packages/bzx.js-docs/js_api/README.md

 ###### Returns

-`ILoanOrderFillable` which represents the current state of specified loan order
+`Promise` for `ILoanOrderFillable` which represents the current fill state of specified loan order

 ________________________________________________________________________________